allgreed/kasprowicz.pro/content/about.md

 -> values are somewhat a predecision
 -> values dictate action
 -> values means you value something more than something else, without comparison it's just a wish

+> I can do an infinite amount of no work in no time at all

 ### Priority: finding better truth